sofwerx/skill-pdf/README.md

 * Ubunutu 16.04
 * Mycroft install correctly - https://mycroft.ai/documentation/linux/
 * Need to change  pdf file name in pdfkeywordpagesearch.py
-* Some python packges may need to bed installed in the python virtual environment
+* Some python packges may need to be installed in the python virtual environment

 Clone the repo to the location of the skills.
 Skills should be in /opt/mycroft/skills/